Career Advice for Teens: How to Become a College Professor

 Do I Need to Attend a Prestigious Undergraduate School?

-One examination of Ph.D. candidates in philosophy found that over 80% had attended Top 50 universities or liberal arts colleges, while a more recent study of six top-ranked Ph.D. programs in several disciplines reveals an admissions process that favors students from prestigious undergraduate institutions.
+One examination of PhD candidates in philosophy found that over 80% had attended Top 50 universities or liberal arts colleges, while a more recent study of six top-ranked PhD programs in several disciplines reveals an admissions process that favors students from prestigious undergraduate institutions.
 Admissions committee members interviewed for the latter study were quoted as saying that they believe elite college attendees were “preadapted” to elite graduate programs, and given their ability to earn admission into a prestigious undergraduate school, “must truly be better.”
 Finally, our own examination of National Science Foundation data revealed that prestigious colleges, particularly those of the small, liberal arts variety, also produce a disproportionately high number of PhDs in general.
-Our findings will be made evident in a forthcoming “top feeders” list (to appear soon on our Dataverse page), which ranks colleges producing the highest percentage of graduates who eventually go on to earn PhDs in several fields across the humanities, sciences, and social sciences.
+Our findings can be found in the “top feeders” list on our Dataverse, which ranks colleges producing the highest percentage of graduates who eventually go on to earn PhDs in several fields across the humanities, sciences, and social sciences.
 Surprisingly, selective liberal arts colleges dominate the rankings in every discipline.

 The Adjunct Reality

 Since 1975, the percent of part-time professors in the United States has increased by 300%.
 Today, these part-timers known as adjunct professors make up over half of the total faculty members at U.S. colleges.
-They are paid an average of just $2,700 per class.
+They are typically paid between $2,000 and $6,000 per class.
 In an attempt to scratch together a living, many adjuncts take on as many courses as possible each semester, often at multiple universities.
-Still, the average adjunct’s salary comes in right around 20k, which equates to the annual salary of someone making minimum wage.
-Employing adjunct faculty is an extremely cheap labor source for universities and they have little incentive to hire full-timers with a glut of Ph.D.’s available to teach each semester.
+Still, the average adjunct’s salary comes in right around $20k, which equates to the annual salary of someone making minimum wage.
+Employing adjunct faculty is an extremely cheap labor source for universities and they have little incentive to hire full-timers with a glut of PhDs available to teach each semester.

 Salary for Tenure-Track Professors

-Tenure-track assistant and associate professors average annual salary falls between 67-77k.
-Full tenured professors average right around 100k.
+In 2019, the average annual salary for a tenure-track assistant and associate professor fell between $70-80k.
+Full tenured professors average right around $105k.
 There is, however, great variability across disciplines.
-For example, a newly hired computer science professor takes home $83,000 while an equivalent scholar in the field of journalism earns a significantly lower salary of $59,000.
+For example, a newly hired computer science professor might bring home upwards of $85,000 while an equivalent scholar in the field of journalism earns a significantly lower salary of around $60k.

 It is important to understand that those hired as tenure-track assistant professors typically have between 5-7 years to impress the university with their ability to publish, teach, and aptly fulfill other administrative duties.
 Generally speaking, most schools, with the exception of some liberal arts schools place paramount importance on publications over teaching.
 The higher education cliché of “publish or perish” often guides tenure decisions.
 The climb toward the top of the hill, becoming a tenured full professor, takes many additional years and much good fortune.